Anne Marie Morris: Parliamentary career

+During 2014, Morris led the UK's first ever policy review to consider entrepreneurial education for all levels of education, 'An Education System for an Entrepreneur'.

+At the 2015 general election, Morris was re-elected as MP for Newton Abbot with an increased vote share of 47.5% and an increased majority of 11,288.

-Morris supported the UK leaving the European Union prior to the 2016 referendum.
+Morris supported the United Kingdom leaving the European Union prior to the 2016 referendum.

+At the snap 2017 general election, Morris was again re-elected with an increased vote share of 55.5% and an increased majority of 17,160.

-On 15 November 2018 she submitted a letter of no confidence in Theresa May's leadership.
+On 15 November 2018, Morris submitted a letter of no confidence in Theresa May's leadership.

+Morris was again re-elected at the 2019 general election, with the same vote share of 55.5% and an increased majority of 17,501.

 In October 2020, Morris was one of five Conservative MPs who broke the whip to vote for a Labour opposition day motion to extend the provision of free school meals during school holidays until Easter 2021.

 Regarding the December 2020 COVID-19 lockdown, Morris said: "There is nothing new in this document – it's just a rehash of data that has been published before.
 No attempt has been made to model the impact on the economy in the way that they have modelled the impact the tiers will have on Covid infections.
 I cannot support the Government in [the 1 December] vote, and everyone I know who has read the document is saying the same."

 The Guardian reported in May 2022 that Morris had submitted a letter of no confidence in Prime Minister Boris Johnson.
+Morris supported Liz Truss in the July–September 2022 Conservative Party leadership election.

+During May 2024, Morris was re-selected as the Conservative candidate for Newton Abbot at the 2024 general election.
+However, she was subsequently unseated by the Liberal Democrat, Martin Wrigley, when her vote share from the previous General Election declined sharply from 55.6% to just 27% following a turnout of 65.2%.